Our tips on how to avoid baggage fees will save you time and aggravation (in addition to money) on every flight and trip.

 2. Pack Light, Carryon Only

 If you carry everything on the plane, then there is no checked bag fee.
-You also save time—by not waiting at baggage claim—and eliminate the risk of bags being lost, delayed, or tampered with.
-This has been my strategy for as long as I can remember.
+Besides saving money, you also save time—by not waiting at baggage claim—and eliminate the risk of bags being lost, delayed, or tampered with.
+Traveling with only carryon baggage has been my strategy for as long as I can remember.

 3. Pack Light, Gate Check